 We are located in Northern New Jersey and specialize in fine American Antique Clocks from the 18th and 19th centuries.
 We purchase individual clocks or entire collections and will travel.
+This Site consists of two pages of clocks for sale with both updated periodically.
 Please see our special interests list at the bottom of this page.
-This site consists of two pages of clocks for sale.
-Please view both pages as updates are made to each page periodically.
+In business 25 years.

 CLOCKS FOR SALE - PAGE 1